 Frequently asked questions, FAQs.
 Welcome to the WRS Web Solutions Inc. high speed internet service providers frequently asked questions page.
 We also have a Knowledgebase which contains other information which may assist you or be of interest.
 Please check the Knowledgebase before opening a Help Desk Ticket, as the answers you are seeking may already be there.

 Some parts of our website offer a Postal Code lookup, but the list of Postal Codes it can check is incomplete, as we are not able to get the information we need, rather we add Postal Code results to it manually from time to time.
 Even passing a Postal Code check is not a guarantee of service availability at a specific address.
 The best way to find out (with 99.9% accuracy) if we can service your address, is to ask us, using the Sales menu item at the top of the page.
 If you order service and we find out that it is not available at your address we will refund your money.
-As a general rule of thumb if you already have or ever have has cable TV or cable high speed internet services (at that address) in Ontario with either Rogers or Cogeco, then we would be able to provide services at your address, and if your address is not serviceable by either Rogers or Cogeco then it is not serviceable by us either for cable internet, though it might be serviceable for other types of internet that make use of a phone line such as DSL, FTTN, etc, (but not wireless, point to point or satellite).
-Same applies if you live in Alberta of BC, as we use Shaw cable lines, or in the province of Quebec as we use Cogeco and Videotron cable lines.
-In the Atlantic provinces we only use phone lines (where DSL capable).
+As a general rule of thumb if you already have, or ever have has had, cable TV or cable high speed internet services (at that address) in Ontario with Cogeco, Shaw, or Rogers (coax cable), then we would be able to provide services at your address.
+If your address is not serviceable by Rogers, Shaw, or Cogeco then it is not serviceable by us either for cable internet.
+Same applies if you live in Alberta, BC, Manitoba or Saskatchewan as we use Shaw cable lines.
+In the province of Quebec as we use Cogeco and Videotron cable lines.
+In the Atlantic provinces we only use Bell Aliant phone lines (where DSL 7 capable).
+We also use Telus lines in Alberta & BC, and Bell lines in Ontario, Quebec and the Atlantic province, where DSL capable.
+You may ask us to check your address for service and plans availability prior to placing an order.

 Yes you need a modem.
-No matter if you order high speed internet from us over a cable TV line or a DSL phone or FTTN or fibre line you will need a modem.
+No matter if you order high speed internet from us over a cable TV line or a DSL phone you will need a modem.
 Usually customers rent or buy a modem from us at the time they place their order.
 We offer a suitable modem as an 'Addon' to your order at the time you complete the order form, simply tic the 'tic box' on the order form and the modem will be added to the order, and the order cost will re-calculated at that time.
+(If for any reason you need to return your recently delivered modem to us, please take it to any Canada Post Office, and ask them to send it back using Return number: PR323420.)

 If you choose to rent a modem from us, please be sure to not only keep the original packaging that the modem came in, but please open it carefully so as to not damage the packaging, and keep the packaging, as when you end you service with us, you are required to mail the modem back to us (only by) Canada Post (not in person or by any other means), with postage at your expense, and it must be mailed back to us in the original packaging with all cords and cables and power adapters, it came with included.
 Please note that the address to mail it back to might not be the one if was shipped from originally.
 It needs to be mailed to: